The Best Water Shoes: Staff Picks

 Shop All Water Shoes

-Buying Advice
+Buying Advice for Water Shoes

 Water shoes are a type of footwear that performs well in and out of water.
 There are water shoes for paddling, running, hiking, and exploring the water's edge.
 Opt for different features depending on the type of activity you plan to do.
 Some shoes, like the Salomon Crossamphibian Swift 2 and the Chaco Odyssey, for example, feature a cushioned midsole for on-trail comfort and support.
-A shoe like the Astral Loyak, on the other hand, focuses less on midsole support and more on traction and water drainage for boating.
+A shoe like the Astral Loyak Water Shoes, on the other hand, focuses less on midsole support and more on traction and water drainage for boating.

 What's the difference between water shoes and water sandals?